sampsyo/home/contact.md

 ### I'm looking for a summer research internship.  {#intern}

-I can't consider applications for new research interns right now.
+I can't consider internship applications from non-Cornell students right now.
 (That includes "self-funded" applicants.)
 I hope you find a great internship with another group!

 However, I am interested in working undergraduates from underrepresented groups via the [DREU][] and [LSAMP][] programs.
 Please consider applying to one of those if you are eligible.